ajain-us/NetflixSummaryExtensionWT/README.md

 ## About
 This project is an extension for Chrome.
-It works when you are on netflix in Google Chrome.
-The menu allows you to generate a summary of what the current show is about or a review based on what is online.
+It works when you are on Netflix in Google Chrome.
+The menu allows you to generate a summary of what the current show is about or a review based the consensus online.

 ## Downloading
+By following the intructions below, you will generate a key that allows ability to externally call Google's AI, Gemini.
+Following these steps will ensure that you will not be billed for the use of your key.
 When you first load into the extension, it will ask you to enter a Gemini API key.
 This can be generated at https://aistudio.google.com/app/api-keys.

 - After you login, please press "Create API key" found in the top right of the webpage.